 For more directions on how to do oatmeal container painting click here!

 By the way….
 Did you know that you can view all of the latest links I post on Facebook right here on my site?
 Just look to the right side panel and you will see my Facebook badge.
-You can use the little scroll bar underneath the badge to scroll down and see all the latest links to preschool activities shared by so many terrific bloggers.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+You can use the little scroll bar underneath the badge to scroll down and see all the latest links to preschool activities shared by so many terrific bloggers.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Pinterest

 Subscribe to receive the latest Teach Preschool blog posts by email...

 Disclosure: Teach Preschool is a participating member in the Amazon Services LLC Associates Program